taartan/timerun/README.md

 # TimeRun
 ![icon](icon/timeRun-24.png) [ Time's running... ]

+> This is master branch and has latest stable version of TimeRun.
+For development purposes make sure to use [develop branch](../develop).
+Best installation experience via [Mozilla add-on manager](https://addons.mozilla.org/firefox/addon/timerun/).

 ![screenshot](image/screenshot.png)

 ## What?

-This will show your exact ageµ ( based on multiple units your choice ) to you, every time you open a new tab.
+This will show your exact age ( based on multiple units of your choice ) to you, every time you open a new tab.
 Yes, this will replace your currently new tab page, but who does need it?

 I've found it more productive to get notified about my age each and every day.